 The head gasket seals the engine's combustion chambers as well as the coolant and oil passages between the head and block.
 The head gasket has to provide a leak-free seal from the moment it is first installed, and maintain that seal for the life of the engine, which might well be 150,000 miles or more on many of today's engines.

 When a head gasket fails, there is usually a reason why.
-The most common cause of head gasket failure is usually overheating, often as a result of a coolant leak, or a thermostat or fan failure.
+The most common cause of head gasket failure is usually overheating, often as a result of a coolant leak, a bad thermostat or cooling fan failure.
 Even so, the causes for head gasket failure can usually be lumped into three categories:

 Bimetal StressOne factor that makes many engines hard to seal today is the use of aluminum cylinder heads on cast iron blocks.
 Aluminum heads save weight but expand 1.7 times faster than cast iron when they get hot.
 The difference in expansion rates creates a lot of motion and scrubbing between the head and block.
 If the head gasket cannot handle this motion and is not strong enough to withstand the shearing forces that occur every time the engine is started, run and allowed to cool back down, it will eventually leak.